-The existing Coventry Development Plan was adopted in 2001, with the Regional Strategy adopted in 2004.
-In response to the Regional Strategy update and move towards new Regional Spatial Strategies and Local
+The existing previous Coventry Development Plan was adopted in 2001, with the Regional Strategy adopted in 2004.
+In response to the Regional Strategy update and move towards new Regional Spatial Strategies and Local Development Frameworks, Coventry City Council started work on its first Core

-Development Frameworks, Coventry City Council started work on its first Core Strategy document in 2004 with the first consultation in 2007.
-The table below sets out the range of engagement activity that has been undertaken over the course of the last 10 years.
+Strategy document in 2004 with the first consultation in 2007.
+The table below sets out the range of engagement activity that has been undertaken over the course of the last 10 years.supported the development of this Plan.